 · Mindfulness Based Cognitive Therapy (MBCT)

-My knowledge and expertise in a variety of therapeutic models helps me to understand your difficulties.
-During your initial session, I will share my understanding of your struggles and how we might be able to work through them together.
-It will then be up to you to decide if you would like to pursue working with me.
+My expertise in a range of therapeutic models allows me to understand and adapt to your individual needs.
+During our initial session, I will share my understanding of your difficulties and outline how we might work through them together.
+You can then decide whether you feel comfortable continuing our work.

 What can you expect to happen during appointments.

-Sessions last 50 minutes, unless agreed otherwise.
-Whenever possible, we will find a regular time and day that works for us both.
-I see my patients weekly.
-I also offer free initial telephone consultations.
-These typically last 10-15 minutes and can be a helpful way to find out a little bit about me and how I work or maybe for us to find a mutually convenient time to meet.
+Sessions last 50 minutes, unless otherwise agreed.
+Whenever possible, we’ll arrange a regular day and time that suits us both, and I typically meet with clients weekly.
+I also offer a free initial telephone consultation (10–15 minutes), which can be a helpful way to learn a bit more about me and how I work, or to find a mutually convenient time for our first session.

 I work from home in Ewell West.
 My Therapy Room is situated at the back of the house, at the very rear of the garden for additional privacy.
 I am about 10 minutes walk away from Ewell West station making it easy to reach for many commuting to and from London.